guettli/golang-and-vscode/README.md

 ctrl-shift-p "open recent" --> Open recent Workspace.
 This is better than "File > Open Recent" because it provides autocomplete.
 By default this is mappend to ctrl-r, but I use ctrl-r for "Terminal: Run Recent Command".

+# Search and Replace in one file

+ctrl-h and then enter the old and the new term.

+Then it is important which text input field has the focus.

+If the old-string has the input, ENTER will skip to the next match.

+If the new-string has the input, then ENTER will change the current part in the file.

+If you want to undo your change, you need to press ESC first.

+Not perfect.
+If someone has a better solution, please let me know.

 # Formatting

 ctrl-s --> format and clean file.
 For example you get `.../foo_test.go:24:2: imported and not used: "github.com/somerepo/somepkg"` since you removed the usage of "somepkg", then you don't need to move up to the import statements.
 Just hit ctrl-s.